 Grant has extensive experience in the Australian energy industry.
 He was Managing Director of Origin Energy Limited from February 2000 until November 2016.
 He was formerly General Manager, AGL Gas Companies where he held a number of management positions over a 17 year period.

 He is former Director of Envestra Limited and the Australian Petroleum Production and Exploration Association Limited (APPEA).
 He is former Chairman of Energy Supply Association of Australia (esaa), Oil Company of Australia and Contact Energy Limited.
 He is a Fellow of Australian Institute of Company Directors.
 Since March 2017, Grant has been a Director of BHP Billiton Limited and BHP Billiton plc.

-She is currently Deputy Chair of the Australian National Archives Advisory Council, and a member of the Board of the Bell Shakespeare Theatre Company.
 In 1993, she was made an officer in the Order of Australia for 'services to public administration'.
 She is a Fellow of the Australian Institute of Management, and a Fellow of the Australian Institute of Public Administration.